magento/merchdocs/src/stores/currency-configuration.md

 1. Configure your currency service connection:

-   There are three service options: _Fixer.io (legacy)_, _Fixer Api (APILayer)_ and _Currency Converter API_
+   There are three service options: _Fixer.io (legacy)_, _Fixer Api (APILayer)_, and _Currency Converter API_

    {:.bs-callout-warning}
-   Starting with the 2.4.6 release [Fixer.io](https://fixer.io/) service will be deprecated and substituted by the [Fixer Api (APILayer)](https://apilayer.com/) service.
-It is highly recommended to use new APILayer account instead of deprecated Fixer.io account.
+   Starting with the 2.4.6 release, the [Fixer.io](https://fixer.io/) service is deprecated and replaced with the [Fixer API (APILayer)](https://apilayer.com/marketplace/fixer-api) service.
+It is highly recommended that you use an APILayer account instead of a deprecated Fixer.io account.

    - To connect to the [Fixer.io service](https://fixer.io/):